-- 9.1 The Charity must maintain a register of members. - 9.2 Membership of the Charity is open to any individual or to any organisation in urological practice interested in promoting the Objects who: - (1) applies to the Charity in the form required by the Trustees; - (2) is approved by the Trustees; and - (3) signs the register of members or consents in writing to become a member either personally or (in the case of an organisation) through an authorised representative. - 9.3 The Trustees may establish different classes of membership (including informal membership), prescribe their respective voting rights, privileges and duties and set the amounts of any subscriptions. - 9.4 Membership is terminated if the member concerned: - (1) gives written notice of resignation to the Charity; - (2) dies or (in the case of an organisation) ceases to exist; - (3) is more than three months in arrear in paying the relevant subscription, if any (but in such a case the member may be reinstated on payment of the amount due); or
+- 1. Membership - 1.1 The Charity must maintain a register of members. - 1.2 Membership of the Charity is open to any medical practitioner or organisation in urological practice interested in promoting the Objects who: - (1) applies to the Charity in the form required by the Trustees; - (2) is approved by the Trustees; and - (3) signs the register of members or consents in writing to become a member either personally or (in the case of an organisation) through an authorised representative. - 1.3 The Trustees may establish different classes of membership (including informal membership), prescribe their respective privileges and duties and set the amounts of any subscriptions. - 1.4 Membership is terminated if the member concerned: - (1) gives written notice of resignation to the Charity; - (2) dies or (in the case of an organisation) ceases to exist; - (3) is more than three months in arrear in paying the relevant subscription, if any (but in such a case the member may be reinstated on payment of the amount due); or - (4) is removed from membership by resolution of the Trustees on the ground that in their reasonable opinion the member's continued membership is harmful to the Charity.
+The Trustees may only pass such a resolution after notifying the member in writing and considering the matter in the light of any written representations which the member concerned puts forward within 14 clear days after receiving notice. - 1.5 Membership of the Charity is not transferable.

-- (4) is removed from membership by resolution of the Trustees on the ground that in their reasonable opinion the member's continued membership is harmful to the Charity.
-The Trustees may only pass such a resolution after notifying the member in writing and considering the matter in the light of any written representations which the member concerned puts forward within 14 clear days after receiving notice. - 9.5 Membership of the Charity is not transferable. - 9.6 The Trustees may from time to time elect any persons who shall sign a written consent to their election to be honorary members for life or for such other period as the Trustees may determine.
-Honorary members shall be entitled to such rights as members as the Trustees may determine.
+1.6 The Trustees may from time to time elect any persons who shall sign a written consent to their election to be honorary members for life or for such other period as the Trustees may determine.
+Honorary members shall be entitled to all the rights of members but shall not be subject to the obligations of members.

-10. General Meetings
+2. General Meetings

-- 10.1 Members are entitled to attend general meetings in person or by proxy (but only if the appointment of the proxy is in writing and notified to the Charity before the commencement of the meeting) or (in the case of a member organisation) by an authorised representative.
-General meetings are called on at least 21 clear days' written notice specifying the business to be discussed. - 10.2 There is a quorum at a general meeting if the number of members or authorised representatives present in person or by proxy is at least twenty of the voting members. - 10.3 The Trustees may make whatever arrangements they consider appropriate to enable those attending a general meeting to exercise their rights to speak and vote at it. - 10.4 In determining attendance at a general meeting, it is immaterial whether any two or more Members attending it are in the same place as each other. - 10.5 Two or more persons who are not in the same place as each other attend a general meeting if their circumstances are such that if they have (or were to have) rights to speak and vote at that meeting, they are (or would be able) to exercise them.

-- 10.6 The President or (if the President is unable or unwilling to do so) some other member elected by those present presides at a general meeting. - 10.7 Except where otherwise provided by the Articles or the Companies Act, every issue is decided by a majority of the votes cast. - 10.8 Every voting member present in person or by proxy or through an authorised representative has one vote on each issue. - 10.9 Except where otherwise provided by the Articles or the Companies Act, a written resolution (whether an ordinary resolution or a special resolution) is as valid as an equivalent resolution passed at a general meeting.
-For this purpose the written resolution may be set out in more than one document. - 10.10 Except at first, The Charity must hold an AGM in every year.
+- 2.1 Members are entitled to attend general meetings personally or (in the case of a member organisation) by an authorised representative.
+General meetings are called on at least 21 clear days' written notice specifying the business to be discussed. - 2.2 There is a quorum at a general meeting if the number of members or authorised representatives personally present is at least twenty of the full members. - 2.3 The Chairman or (if the Chairman is unable or unwilling to do so) some other member elected by those present presides at a general meeting. - 2.4 Except where otherwise provided by the Articles or the Companies Act, every issue is decided by a majority of the votes cast. - 2.5 Except for the chairman of the meeting, who has a second or casting vote, every member present in person or through an authorised representative has one vote on each issue. - 2.6 A written resolution signed by all those entitled to vote at a general meeting is as valid as a resolution actually passed at a general meeting.
+For this purpose the written resolution may be set out in more than one document and will be treated as passed on the date of the last signature. - 2.7 Except at first, The Charity must hold an AGM in every year.
 The first AGM must be held within 18 months after the Charity's incorporation.

-10.11 At an AGM the members:
+2.8 At an AGM the members: